What Is Bacterial Vaginosis?

 Some physicians recommend that all women undergoing a hysterectomy or surgical abortion be treated for BV prior to the procedure, regardless of symptoms, to reduce their risk of developing an infection.

 BV is treatable with antibiotics prescribed by a health care provider.
-Two different antibiotics are recommended as treatment for BV:
+Two different antibiotics are recommended as a treatment for BV:

 Either can be used with non-pregnant or pregnant women, but the recommended dosages differ.
 Women with BV who are HIV-positive should receive the same treatment as those who are HIV-negative.

 BV is not completely understood by scientists, and the best ways to prevent it are unknown.
 However, it is known that BV is associated with having a new sex partner or having multiple sex partners.